How to manage return to work after injury

 - Ensure duties are productive and meaningful — not "make work"

-Develop a RTW plan
+Develop a written RTW plan

 - Include specific duties, hours, and restrictions